advance100/doc_webpack/api-in-modules.md

 ### `require.cache`

 Multiple requires to the same module result in only one module execution and only one export.
 Therefore a cache in the runtime exists.
 Removing values from this cache cause new module execution and a new export.
-This is only needed in rar cases (for compatibility!).
+This is only needed in rare cases (for compatibility!).

 Style: CommonJs